myData = {

 Let’s take the code above and modify it so that it is:

-- Implemented as a function that checks if a file exists already before downloading it again.
+- A function that checks if a file exists already before downloading it again.

 You will find that the os